Alex313031/thorium/PATCHES.md

 Widevine CDM CU Patch > https://launchpad.net/ubuntu/bionic/+source/chromium-browser

+Enable Parallel Downloading by Default Patch
+  - Made by me.

 RPATH for libffmpeg.so Patch > https://launchpad.net/ubuntu/bionic/+source/chromium-browser

 Disable the addition of the Google-Chrome sources.list in /etc/apt/sources.list.d/ during installation, and prevents apt from complaining about removing the nonexistent file during an apt remove --purge. - Created by me.